Yoku Shioya

 Yoku Shioya (塩屋 翼, Shioya Yoku) is a Japanese actor and voice actor debuting in Triton of the Sea (1972).
-He has done some voice directing in such anime as Basilisk: The Kouga Ninja Scrolls Ryota Miyagi in Slam Dunk and JoJo's Bizarre Adventure.
+He has also done some voice directing in anime, such as Basilisk: The Kouga Ninja Scrolls.
+His voice roles include Ryota Miyagi in Slam Dunk and Will A. Zeppeli in JoJo's Bizarre Adventure.
 His real name is Tsubasa Shioya (written with the same kanji).
-His older brother is voice actor Kōzō Shioya.
+His older brother was voice actor Kōzō Shioya.